An improved uncertainty principle for functions with symmetry: Generic finite fields

-Now we investigate the extreme case $H = \Fqu$ and find that, unlike the other extreme case when $H=\{1\}$, every $(\chi,R)$-compressed Fourier matrix has the nonvanishing minors property. \begin{proposition} Let $\Fq$ be any finite field, let $H=\Fqu$, and let $\chi:H\to\C^{\times}$ be a character.
-Then $(\Fq,\chi)$ has the nonvanishing minors property. \end{proposition} \begin{proof} First suppose that $\chi$ is the trivial character $\chi_0$.
+Now we investigate the extreme case $H = \Fqu$ and find that, unlike the other extreme case when $H=\{1\}$, every $(\Fq,\chi)$ has the strong uncertainty property. \begin{proposition} Let $\Fq$ be any finite field, let $H=\Fqu$, and let $\chi:H\to\C^{\times}$ be a character.
+Then $(\Fq,\chi)$ has the strong uncertainty property. \end{proposition} \begin{proof} We shall prove the strong uncertainty property using the nonvanishing minors criterion from Proposition \ref{Melanie}.
+First suppose that $\chi$ is the trivial character $\chi_0$.
 We may take $R=S=\{0,1\}$ as our sets of $H$-orbit representatives of $\Fq$.
 Then we apply Lemma \ref{Jason}, where $X=\{\chi_0\}$.
 It tells us that our $(\chi,R,S)$-compressed Fourier matrix is

 which has the nonvanishing minors property.

 Now suppose that $\chi$ is a nontrivial character.
 We may take $R=S=\{1\}$ as our sets of $H$-orbit representatives of $\Fqu$.
 Then Lemma \ref{Jason} with $X=\{\chi\}$ shows that our $(\chi,R,S)$-compressed Fourier matrix is